 For either approach to dissolution of your LLC—relying on rules in your LLC agreement or on greater-than-two-thirds vote or written consent—you should make sure to record the decision to approve the dissolution in the official minutes of the dissolution meeting or on a written consent form.

 Following dissolution, your LLC continues to exist only for the purpose of taking care of certain final matters that, collectively, are known as winding up the company.
 You may choose to designate one or more LLC members or managers to handle the winding up.

 Under Delaware's LLC Act, key winding up tasks include:

 When it comes to discharging LLC liabilities, the LLC Act more specifically states that an LLC:

 In short, the Act suggests a broad range of potential claims, both in terms of contingency and in terms of timeframe (10 years), that you must provide for.

-Regarding discharging LLC liabilities and making distributions to LLC members, note that you are required to make payments in a particular order.
+Regarding discharging LLC liabilities and making distributions to LLC members, you are required to make payments in a particular order.
 First, you must pay creditors, including LLC members who are creditors, to the extent permitted by law.
 (It is particularly important that you pay all outstanding taxes.)
-Next, unless otherwise provided in your LLC agreement, you must pay current and former members any required “interim distributions” and any distributions due to resigned members.
+Next, unless otherwise provided in your LLC agreement, you must pay current and former members any required interim distributions and any distributions due to resigned members.
 (Interim distributions generally are approved payments to members unrelated to dissolution.)
 Finally, unless otherwise provided in your operating agreement, you must distribute any remaining assets to members and former members (a) for the return of their contributions to the LLC; and then (b) in proportions in which the members generally share in distributions.